-Welcome to the March Issue of Dairy Products China News.
+Welcome to the Dec.
+Issue of Dairy Products China News.

 This newsletter will help you stay ahead of the game in this fast-changing market with real-time reporting on the entire dairy industry chain, from raw milk and milk powder to infant formula, cheese and other end products.
 It includes breaking news from China and abroad, the latest market data (price, import & export, production, consumption, operating rates, etc.), in-depth analysis of market trends, Chinese government policy, performance of Chinese producers, M&A, new technology, and expert commentary from industry insiders.

-Here is the Editor's Note for you to know about the March issue specifically:
+Here is the Editor's Note for you to know about the Dec. issue specifically:

 Dairy Products China News is a monthly published newsletter, which can be downloaded in PDF format.
 The subscription mode for this newsletter is yearly and the subscriber will receive 12 issues per year.